How to contract a trek or trip with us?

 If you come trekking to Nepal, Sikkim, Bhutan or Tibet with us, we will ask you to get an insurance that includes helicopter rescue up to an altitude of 5500m, which covers the vast majority of treks.
 There are some minor treks for which we do not ask for this insurance.

-Why do we ask for it?
+Why do we require it?

 Travel information